winyke/openwrt-test/README.md

-# openwrt-test
+# just test for myself ,so DO NOT copy this git.

->> just test for myself ,so DO NOT copy this git. copy from https://github.com/281677160/build-openwrt
+copy from https://github.com/281677160/build-openwrt

 官方正版Openwrt：https://github.com/openwrt/openwrt